aritraChatterjee/spring-batch/README.md

 # spring-batch
 A demo appliaction for spring-batch using DSL.
-The spring batch is configured to save job execution data is saved in its own relational database (not in-memory)
+The spring batch is configured to save job execution data in its own relational database (not in-memory)